ranjeetapegu/Getting-and-Cleaning-Data-Course-/Codebbok.md

-##This document describes the variables, the data, and any transformations or work that was performed to clean up the data for the
+## Getting and Cleaning Data Course

-assignment.
+This document describes the variables, the data, and any transformations or work that was performed to clean up the data for the assignment.

 About the Data :
 For this assignment, the data was taken from one of the most exciting areas in all of data science,wearable computing.